Updated: Jun 20, 2021

 ...those names, those arms, that talent alone would be enough to make any fan, analyst or commentator take damn good notice at what LSU is building at quarterback...that's all about Steve Ensminger...that's all about Joe Burrow.
 It's safe to say these young men aren't signing for LSU in order to play for Joe Brady....

 In the wake of Joe Burrow's "Michael Jordan meets Lizzy Borden" destruction of college football, the names upon which Steve Ensminger is staking his reputation don't stop there:

-The Slinger gathered commitments from 2022's Walker Howard, son of mid 90s LSU quarterback Jamie Howard, Zachary's 2023 quarterback Eli Holstein, and there's even whispers of LSU heavily courting Arch Manning far into the future of 2024 (happy belated birthday Archie!!).
+The Slinger gathered commitments from 2022's Walker Howard, son of mid 90s LSU quarterback Jamie Howard, Zachary's 2023 quarterback Eli Holstein, and there's even whispers of LSU heavily courting 2023 Arch Manning (happy belated birthday Archie!!).